awsdocs/aws-data-exchange-user-guide/doc_source/appendices.md

 ### Get Your Product ID from the AWS Data Exchange Console<a name="get-data-exchange-product-id"></a>

 Before you can use the AWS Marketplace Catalog API to publish new revisions, get your product ID from the AWS Data Exchange console\.
-Navigate to the **Product Dashboard** and copy the product you would like to publish revisions\.
+Navigate to the **Product Dashboard**, and then copy the product you would like to publish revisions for\.

 ### Describe Product Details<a name="describe-product-details"></a>